lizmat/articles/towards-a-Raku-Foundation.md

 ## Bylaws and Regulations

 A foundation needs to have bylaws, which need to be approved by a notary public.
 The regulations of a foundation can be changed by the board, provided they are not in conflict with the bylaws.
 It is therefore customary to keep the bylaws simple and general.
 And have the board adjust the regulations as necessary.
 Taking this approach would make it possible to use the defunct, but still legally existing YAPC Europe Foundation to take a "doing business as" name "Raku Foundation".
-Provided the current board would agree to this, and this was felt as a good solution by the Raku Community, of course!
+Provided the current board would agree to this.
+Also, provided this is felt as a good solution by the Raku Community.

 ## Finding Board members